nfrgosselin/design-system/docs/guides/publishing.md

 2. Make the necessary changes
 3. **Commit all changes** before proceeding with the release process
-4. Follow the regular release process
+4. Use Option A from section 3 to create the release
 5. After publication, merge the hotfix back to main

 ## Beta Releases